llbit/tinytemplate/README.md

 A tiny template engine.

-* Templates only contain variables
+* Templates only contain text and variable references
 * Variables are reset after each expansion (if `PersistentVariables` is not set to `true`)

 Examples